openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func fetchAdd(val: Int64, memoryOrder!: MemoryOrder): Int64
 ```

-Function: Performs an atomic addition operation using the specified memory ordering from parameter `memoryOrder`.
-Adds the parameter `val` to the atomic value, stores the result in the current atomic instance, and returns the value before the addition.
+Function: Performs an atomic addition operation using the memory ordering specified by the parameter `memoryOrder`, adds the parameter `val` to the atomic type's value, writes the result back to the current atomic type instance, and returns the value before the addition.

 > **Note:**
 >